dhiway/cord/docs/adr/0008-orbis-transaction-policy-pipeline.md

 land, ADR 0008 freezes the intended contract and makes the present typed placeholders explicit.

-## Iteration-4 remediation boundary
+## Iteration-5 evidence boundary

 The historical `d75ff22a` runtime was spec 26 / transaction 6.
-Gate 4 now composes the
-remediation once at spec 27 while retaining transaction version 6.
+The current runtime composes the remediation at spec 28 and transaction version 7.
 The preceding dormant-support and unregistered-migration commits preserved the historical runtime metadata and optimized Wasm.
-Canonical positive direct and Meta literals are spec 27.
-Spec-26 literals are negative fixtures.
+Canonical positive direct and Meta literals are spec 28.
+Spec-27 and spec-26 literals are legacy negative fixtures.
 Compatibility means the `d75` tuple schema and field order, not whole-byte equality across a spec-version transition.

 The exact Meta v6 alias at that integration boundary is: